Alex-MacLean/Cosmic-Reach-Wayland-Outdated/README.md

 # Cosmic-Reach-Wayland
 Modified Linux GLFW Natives to force Cosmic Reach (and potentially other lwjgl3 applications) to run in a native Wayland window

-This mod is potentially the first mod for Cosmic Reach (I'm just guessing, I haven't seen any others yet) and it makes the game run in a native Wayland window
 I am a Linux user who has an Nvidia graphics card and Xwayland tends to have many rendering bugs when running Cosmic Reach so I compiled glfw-wayland for all the platforms Cosmic Reach supports and replaced libglfw.so with the glfw-wayland version and now the game runs in a native Wayland window!

 ## How to Install: